 Each ordinance passed by the Council shall be published at least once within fifteen (15) days after the adoption of the ordinance by the Council.
-Publication shall be effected by posting a copy of the same in at least three (3) public places in the City, together with publication as required by law or, if the form of publication is not specified by law, then as determined by the City Council pursuant to Section 15.2.
-Publication may be of the entire ordinance or a summary thereof as allowed by law, at least one of the following methods, to be stated in the ordinance; namely,
+Publication shall be effected by publication as required by law or, if the form of publication is not specified by law, then as determined by the City Council pursuant to Section 15.2.
+Publication may be of the entire ordinance or a summary thereof as allowed by law.